 First Computer Microprocessor

 1971: Intel releases the first microprocessor in the history of computers, the Intel 4004.
-This tiny microprocessor had the same computing power as the ENIAC computer that was the sizeza an entire room.
-Even by todays standards, the Intel 4004 is a small microprocessor, housed on a 2-inch wafer opposed to todays 12-inch wafers.
-That said, the initial model had only 2,300 transistors while it’s not uncommon for todays microprocessors to have several hundred million transistors.
+This tiny microprocessor had the same computing power as the ENIAC computer and was the size of an entire room.
+Even by today’s standards, the Intel 4004 is a small microprocessor, housed on a 2-inch wafer as opposed to today’s 12-inch wafers.
+That said, the initial model had only 2,300 transistors while it’s not uncommon for today’s microprocessors to have several hundred million transistors.

 First Apple Computer

-1976: Apple takes the stage and releases their first computer: the Apple-1.
-The Apple-1 was different from other computer at the time.
+1976: Apple takes the stage and releases its first computer: the Apple-1.
+The Apple-1 was different from other computers at the time.
 It came fully assembled and on a single motherboard.
 It sold for nearly $700 and had only 4 KB of memory, which is almost laughable compared to today’s standards.
 However, that was plenty of memory for the applications at the time.